 How to Sign Up:

 Teachers must first complete a day-long training session to familiarize themselves with the Science on Seneca Program as well as the facilities and equipment.
-The FLI hosts at least two training sessions annually, typically on Saturdays in the fall and in the spring.
-During the training, teachers take part in the full range of scientific tests and equipment available to them aboard the William Scandling.
-After the training teachers are eligible to bring students on the William Scandling for an exciting hands-on outdoor educational experience.
+Hobart and William Smith Colleges is an approved Continuing Teacher and Leader Education (CTLE) sponsor.
+Participating NYS teachers will receive 5.5 hours of CTLE credits upon completion of the Science on Seneca teacher training.
+There are usually two training sessions annually, typically on Saturdays in April and September.
+During the training, teachers take part in the full range of scientific tests and equipment available to them aboard the R/V William Scandling.
+After the training teachers are eligible to bring students on the R/V William Scandling for an exciting hands-on outdoor educational experience.

 More Information: